sveltejs/kit/documentation/docs/30-advanced/65-snapshots.md

 When you navigate away from this page, the `capture` function is called immediately before the page updates, and the returned value is associated with the current entry in the browser's history stack.
 If you navigate back, the `restore` function is called with the stored value as soon as the page is updated.

 The data must be serializable as JSON so that it can be persisted to `sessionStorage`.
 This allows the state to be restored when the page is reloaded, or when the user navigates back from a different site.

+> Avoid returning very large objects from `capture` — once captured, objects will be retained in memory for the duration of the session, and in extreme cases may be too large to persist to `sessionStorage`.